Industrial Technology

 Commercial Sewing

 This course teaches professional sewing techniques employed in the fashion business.
 Learn to sew and produce garments that are properly finished to industry standards.
 This course includes pattern layout, cutting, construction, and finishing of garments.
 Attendees will draft and utilize commercial patterns on a variety of projects utilizing industrial machinery and hand sewing.
 Fabric materials, core characteristics, and handling are also introduced in this course.
-Communication from SUNY Ulster and the student will be through SUNY Ulster email communication.
-You will be asked to monitor that email before and during this course.
-A credit version of this course is available by registering for MFG 130.
+Required texbook (must be purchased by the student) A Guide to Fashion Sewing (ISBN 978-1501382567).

 VISIT